saxenism/saxenism-expressions/_posts/2022-09-06-Bit-Magic-Solidity.md

 ## Find position of rightmost set bit

-The idea here would be to first no n & (n - 1) and then do a xor of the resultant with the original number n.
+The idea here would be to first do n & (n - 1) and then do a xor of the resultant with the original number n.
 After this the only set bit in the number would be the rightmost one.

 The latter part of the logic can also be used to **determine the position of the only set bit** in a number.